psychtek/ContainR/README.md

 CRAN packages (including Github packages), include Python (Pandas and Numpy) and launch the Rstudio container in a browser.

-When a **ContainR session** is launched, your local config settings are also *cloned* into the session.
+When a **ContainR session** is launched, your local config settings can also *cloned* into the session.
 R environment secrets are also available for access during the session.
 These aren’t stored permanently on the image however, allow the user to work freely with their custom layout